Psychology at Ulster University promises high quality teaching in a supportive learning environment.

 Status: C

-This module offers students an introduction to the main subject areas of psychology.
-The module is rooted in scientific research and covers the major theoretical aspects of psychology, with specific reference to areas such as genes, environment, social psychology, developmental psychology, evolutionary psychology and psychobiology.
+The purpose of this module is to introduce students to main subject areas of psychology.
+The module is rooted in scientific research and covers the major theoretical aspects of psychology, with specific reference to areas such as genes, environment, social psychology, developmental psychology, applied behaviour analysis and psychobiology.
 Alongside PSY111 it serves as a supportive knowledge base for later modules in the course.

 Year: 2